 Negative SEO is a controversial topic in the SEO space.
 You hear about it a lot, but does it happen quite so often?
-How easy is it to ruin a competitor's rankings, really?
+How easy is it to ruin a competitor's rankings?
 Should you be worried?
 How do you know if someone is trying to knock you out of SERPs with negative SEO?
 Is there anything you can do to stay safe?
-Have you ever asked yourself the question "What is a negative SEO attack"?
+Let's take these questions one by one.

-From day one, Google used to do their best to identify unnatural links when evaluating web pages' authority.
-Originally, links Google thought to be spammy were simply ignored — they did not pass any PageRank to the page they linked to.
-In response, SEOs would build and buy thousands (or sometimes millions) of links; those that passed equity were great, and the ones that didn't… simply didn't, without harming the site.
+From day one, Google did its best to identify unnatural links when evaluating web page authority.
+Originally, spammy links were simply ignored — they did not pass any link juice and that was it.
+And SEOs took advantage of the system by building and buying thousands (sometimes millions) of backlinks.
+Those that passed the test were helping rank the site, and those that didn't… simply didn't, without harming the site.

 Does Google have anything to say on the matter?
 They do acknowledge that negative SEO attacks happen, although not too often.

 Great response!
 I would prefer the more straightforward: "No, negative SEO does not work" — but we'll have to make do with what we have.
-Remember that Google has claimed again and again that negative SEO simply wouldn't work and is in fact extremely rare, and as their algorithms grow more and more sophisticated, you're more and more safe from such an occurrence.
+Remember that Google has claimed again and again that negative SEO is unlikely to work and is in fact extremely rare, and as their algorithms grow more and more sophisticated, you're safer and safer from such an occurrence.
 Unfortunately, it's not completely out of the question just yet.

 1. Link farms

 A link farm is a hub of interconnected websites.
 Starting out as somewhat of a Grey Hat technique, nowadays almost exclusively Black Hat, these sites used to link to each other to increase the link popularity of each site's pages.
 You could purchase links from these websites to increase your own site's PageRank.
-One example of a link farm is a PBN (private blog network) — a Black Hat SEO technique networking sites created specifically for link building and typically owned by one scandalous individual.
-Most PBNs are made up from expired domains, which means that the sites usually have accumulated some backlinks and authority by the time they become part of a PBN.
+One example of a link farm is a PBN (private blog network) — sites created specifically for link building.
+Most PBNs are made up of expired domains, which means that the sites usually have accumulated some backlinks and authority by the time they become a part of a PBN.

-In 2012, Google's Penguin algorithm made it significantly harder for link farms to be effective — if Google spots backlinks that come from a link farm, it justly concludes that the linked-to site is involved in a link scheme, which naturally leads to a penalty.
-That's how link farming went from a black-hat but effective tactic to a negative SEO technique.
+In 2012, Google's Penguin algorithm made it significantly harder for link farms to be effective.
+If Google spots backlinks that come from a link farm, it may conclude that the linked-to site is involved in a link scheme, which will lead to a penalty.
+That's how link farming went from a black-hat to a negative SEO technique:

-How to stay safe: Preventing a negative SEO attack isn't something in your power, but spotting the attempt early enough and then disavowing spammy links in your backlink profile, is the best thing you can do to take back control.
-To do that, you need to regularly monitor link profile growth.
-SEO SpyGlass, for example, provides a whole range of essential webmaster tools you can use to check negative SEO, including progress graphs for both the number of links in your profile, and the number of referring domains (you'll find them under the Summary dashboard).
+How to stay safe: Preventing a negative SEO attack isn't something in your power.
+But, if you spot the attempt early enough, you can clean up your backlink profile before the damage is done.
+To manage that, you need to regularly monitor link profile growth.
+SEO SpyGlass, for example, provides a whole range of essential webmaster tools you can use to check negative SEO, including progress graphs for both the number of links in your profile and the number of referring domains.

 An unusual spike in either of those graphs is reason enough to look into the links that your site suddenly acquired, giving you time to deal with potential spammers accordingly.